wallarm/product-documentation/docs/4.0/installation/nginx/dynamic-module-from-distr.md

 ## Settings customization

-Dynamic Wallarm module with default settings is installed for NGINX from the Debian/CentOS repositories.
+The dynamic Wallarm module with default settings is installed for NGINX from the Debian/CentOS repositories.
 To customize Wallarm node settings, use the [available directives](../../admin-en/configure-parameters-en.md).

 --8<-- "../include/waf/installation/common-customization-options-nginx.md"